Raw vector

 CVE-2023-30962 is a medium-severity Unrestricted Upload of File with Dangerous Type (CWE-434) vulnerability in Palantir Gotham Cerberus.
 Its CVSS base score is 6.8 (Medium).

-Operationally, ranked in the top 25.6% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Browser Session Hijacking (T1185); ranked at the 25th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References